zsteinkamp/m4l-Knobbler4/README.md

 ![Knobbler4 in Action](images/external-with-hand.jpg)

-Map parameters to sliders on the iPad with a single touch.
+Map parameters to unmapped sliders on the iPad with a single touch.
 No need to enter and exit a mapping mode.

 Parameter mapping configuration is saved with your Live Set, so you can switch between songs with minimal friction.
 Track, device, and parameter names are kept synchronized with your Live Set as you change them, even track colors!